LOOKING THE OTHER WAY

 It’s an eyewatering haul but still a tip off the iceberg when you consider that oligarchs have been hiding their assets for years while using/abusing the courts to suppress awkward questions about the true source of their wealth.
 Let’s also not forget that no matter how many yachts or mansions are seized in high profile raids, plenty of others are already beyond the reach of the authorities.
 The real question is how these individuals were able to spend – or should I say – launder their extreme wealth in plain sight of the very governments who are now clamping down on them?

 Butler to the World is Oliver Bullough’s coruscating account of how the British government looked the other way as a network of highly paid lawyers, accountants, investment bankers, business consultants and PR experts bent the rules to facilitate the financial needs of kleptocrat leaders, crooked tycoons, industrial scale tax dodgers, and even drug barons.
-Heads ought be hanging in shame at these revelations, but in the parallel universe of the stratospherically wealthy and their sycophantic hangers on, shame does not exist!
+Heads should be hanging in shame at these revelations, but in the parallel universe of the stratospherically wealthy and their sycophantic hangers on, shame is a wasted emotion!

 Bullough does a splendid job explaining how Britain’s former colonial territories have inserted themselves into this complex laundering architecture, and how the flow of unfettered money has bled its way into political life.
 A 2020 report by the Parliamentary Intelligence and Security Committee on Russian Influence in the UK, found the government wasn’t above taking money without inquiring where it came from…in other words there wasn’t much by way of due diligence!

-Britain has been welcoming oligarchs into the country since the 1990s and politicians haven’t exactly been slow in taking advantage of their outsize political donations and lavish hospitality.
-Splashing the cash draws attention and can even secure a place at the government top table.
+Britain has been welcoming oligarchs into the country since the 1990s and politicians haven’t been slow in taking advantage of their outsize political donations and lavish hospitality.
+Splashing the cash draws attention or even a seat at the government top table.
 Since 2020 Yevgeny Lebedev, son of a Russian billionaire and former KGB officer, has sat as a crossbench life peer in the House of Lords.
-It was Boris Johnson who nominated him when he was Prime Minister, despite the concerns of security experts.
-Lebedev’s elevation to a peerage was hardly a surprise as Johnson had reportedly attended caviar and vodka parties hosted by both the father and son throughout the 2010s when he was Mayor of London!
+It was Boris Johnson who nominated him when he was Prime Minister, despite the concerns of his own security experts.
+Lebedev’s elevation to a peerage was hardly a surprise as Johnson had reportedly attended caviar and vodka parties hosted by both the father and son when he was Mayor of London!
 For the record, Lebedev denies being a security risk.
 In 2018 Boris Johnson admitted to playing a tennis match four years earlier with the wife of a former Russian minister, who donated over $185,000 to the Conservative party.
-All of which makes the comment of former Prime Minister Theresa May “There is no place for these people, or their money in our country”, look ridiculously naive!
+All of which makes the comment of former Prime Minister Theresa May, “There is no place for these people, or their money in our country”, look ridiculously naive!

 Reviewed by Juliette Foster